-The day to day support for religious education is provided by the co-ordinator who is responsible to the Headteacher for:
+The day to day support for Religious Education is provided by the co-ordinator who is responsible to the Headteacher for:

-- devising and maintaining the scheme of work; - supporting teachers in their medium and short term planning; - developing and maintaining the R.E. handbook; - attending relevant in-service courses to keep up to date on religious education and reporting to staff; - managing the resources for religious education;

-- producing a development plan setting out the priorities for religious education; - co-ordinating the links with the local church; - conducting an annual review of R.E. - monitoring and evaluating the teaching and learning of R.E.
+- devising and maintaining the scheme of work. - supporting teachers in their medium and short term planning. - developing and maintaining the R.E. handbook. - attending relevant in-service courses to keep up to date on religious education and reporting to staff. - managing the resources for religious education. - producing a development plan setting out the priorities for religious education. - co-ordinating the links with the local church. - conducting an annual review of R.E. - monitoring and evaluating the teaching and learning of R.E.

-Role of Governors
+The Role of Governors

-The governors of voluntary aided schools have a special responsibility for religious education and developing the Christian ethos of the school.
-They oversee the formation, delivery, monitoring and assessment of the agreed religious education syllabus and provide an important link to the community.
-The ethos committee meet on a regular basis and have input into the SIAMS self-evaluation book.
+The Governors of Voluntary Aided schools have a special responsibility for Religious Education and developing the Christian ethos of the school.
+They oversee the formation, delivery, monitoring and assessment of the agreed Religious Education syllabus and provide an important link with the community.
+The Ethos Committee meet on a regular basis and have input into the SIAMS self-evaluation book.

-Withdrawal
+Withdrawal from RE

-When parents request that their child be withdrawn from religious education, they are interviewed by the headteacher to clarify the beliefs and practices from which they wish their child to be excluded.
-Because of the need to assure their safety, pupils, when withdrawn, work in the main school library and complete material brought from home.
+When parents request that their child be withdrawn from Religious Education, they are interviewed by the Headteacher to clarify the beliefs and practices from which they wish their child to be excluded.
+Because of the need to assure their safety, pupils, when withdrawn, work in the main School Library and complete material brought from home.